 This cocktail is one of the easiest cocktails we’ve ever crafted and requires absolutely no special bar tools.
 That being said, we use a jigger, cocktail strainer and bar spoon when we craft Bourbon Manhattans at home.

 The first step in our recipe is to measure the bourbon and sweet vermouth.
-We do this with a jigger but you could use a mini angled measuring cup instead.
+We do this with the aforementioned jigger but you could use a mini angled measuring cup instead.

 The next step is to pour the liquors into a mixing glass and add two dashes of the bitters.
 We often use the bottom of our Boston shaker for this step but almost any vessel should work.